-Strawberry Lemonade Muffins are always a crowd-pleaser; whip them as an addition to brunch or to take snack time to the next level.
+Strawberry Lemonade Muffins have a soft, tender crumb and a crunchy sugar coating and are aromatic with strawberry, a hint of a vanilla, and a touch of lemon.
+They’re always a crowd-pleaser; whip them as an addition to brunch or to take snack time to the next level.

 When Terri of Love and Confections invited me to participate in Brunch Week, there was no way I could say no. (Who could say no to a week-long celebration of the best meal ever?!)
 I wanted to start the event with a doozy of a recipe, and these muffins fit the bill.